nioinnovation/react-nuik/docs/README.md

 Welcome to the world of n.io.

-Here you will find instructions to build your n.io web application with react-nuik.
+Here you will find instructions to build your n.io web application using nuik.

-react-nuik is a library of React components designed to be used with the n.io platform.
-Each component has a pure JavaScript implementation that can be combined with the n.io CSS theme.
+nuik combines the nio CSS theme with a JavaScript implementation, in this case, react-nuik.
+Built in React, react-nuik implements the nuik style.

 To get started, install…

+Theming…

 How to use…